sicajc/Personal-notes-for-Computer-architecture/Design_Flow.md

 ## Algorithm and Testbench
 - First understand the algorithm then recreate it using basic operations,data structures and algorithms without using libraries.
 - The data structure and algorithm you used must be hardware friendly.
 At the same time, you have to generate the testbench i.e. your golden model for your hardware.
+-  DISCUSS WITH OTHERS

 ## ASMD(Control)
 - Convert the algorithm you just derived to ASMD chart to have a clear view about which components are needed.
 - Also it specifies the states and datapath components needed for further simplification and recombination.
 - At the same time, perform FSM factorization(Partition the main CTR into smaller local CTRs) to further simplify the logic of controller.
+- DISCUSS WITH OTHERS

 ## Datapath(Microarchitecture)
 - Create and DRAW the datapath from the ASMD chart you just derived.
 Visualize the main components needed.(RF)(ALU)(MEM) etc...